philzook58/philzook58.github.io/_notes/Math/topology.md

 faces = [(0,1,2,3)] # indices refer to previous
 ```

-Discrete finite represntation of CW uses loops over previous layers.
+Discrete finite representation of CW uses loops over previous layers.
 The "disk" is a polygon.
-This is nice compared to simplicial because there is a nicer notion of "simplyfing" a space by removing redundant subdivision.
+This is nice compared to simplicial because there is a nicer notion of "simplifying" a space by removing redundant subdivision.

 Regular vs non regular